-The School-Student-Parent Compact is distributed through the Parent/Student Handbook which is available electronically on the school/district website.
-Printed copies are available upon request.
+The School-Student-Parent Compact is distributed through the Parent/Student Handbook issued to every student at the beginning of the school year or at the time of enrollment.
 The Compact is reviewed and edited at the end of every school year to reflect parent input and revisions.